People often say that motivation doesn’t last.

 When I consider this, I find the brain not being very smart.
 When behaving egoistic like that, the body will get damaged slowly but surely, and the brain itself as well.
 One day we will pay the price for our bad habits, by suffering from pain, aches, and diseases.

 Of course, there are also diseases which are of genetic origin.
 For some of these the science still, haven’t found a cure or a suitable medication.
-By changing the eating and behavioral habits, it may not always cure the disease but it often eases the pain and make life endurable.
+By changing the eating and behavioural habits, it may not always cure the disease but it often eases the pain and make life endurable.

 10 Ways to Motivate Yourself